microsoft/ComplianceUtility/SUPPORT.md

     If you see this message in a PowerShell command window, you are most likely affected by the Windows® Group Policy setting "Turn on Script Execution":

-    ```Text
+    ```
-    Set-ExecutionPolicy : PowerShell updated your local preference successfully, but the setting is overridden by the group policy applied to your system or Set-ExecutionPolicy : Windows PowerShell updated your execution policy successfully, but the setting is overridden by a policy defined at a more specific scope.
+    Set-ExecutionPolicy : PowerShell updated your local preference successfully, but the setting is overridden by the group
+    policy applied to your system or Set-ExecutionPolicy : Windows PowerShell updated your execution policy successfully,
+    but the setting is overridden by a policy defined at a more specific scope.
     ```

     **Resolution:** To resolve this problem, you must remove this Group Policy setting or configure a setting that allows scripts to run.
 Please request assistance from your administrator to do this.
 Please also read [Use Group Policy to Manage Execution Policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1#use-group-policy-to-manage-execution-policy) and [Set-ExecutionPolicy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-5.1).